steaksauce-/BGS-Tally/README.md

 7. Optionally, you can also set a username that the Discord post will appear as - type this into the _Discord Post as User_ field.
 It would be sensible to type in your Discord username, but you can use anything you like.

 Once the connection is configured, a new button will appear on the BGS Tally windows titled _Post to Discord_.
 This will automatically send your report to your Discord server via the Webhook you have configured.

+If you post again within the same tick, the plugin will **update** your previous post, rather than creating a second post.

 # Your Personal Activity and Privacy